 Funding & finance for pilot training

 At L3Harris we are committed to diversity.
 If you have the skills, drive and passion to become a pilot then we do not want funding to be a barrier.
-All of our training programs are self-funded and although we are not able to offer any pilot training financial advice however, we would suggest that potential candidates speak with their families and a variety of banks, lenders and independent financial advisers who will be best placed to discuss the finance and funding solutions available for pilot training.Funding & finance
+All of our training programmes are self-funded and although we are not able to offer any pilot training financial advice we would suggest that potential candidates speak with banks, lenders and independent financial advisers who will be best placed to discuss the finance and funding solutions available for pilot training, but the most common methods are through savings, inheritance and help from the family.

 If you live in the UK or Europe you can begin pilot training at our UK or European Academies.

-If you begin your ground school training in the UK, later stages of training could either be in the UK, Portugal or New Zealand.
+If you begin your ground school training in the UK, later stages of training could either be in the UK or Portugal.

 Our flight schools feature state-of-the-art facilities such as flight training devices, aircraft fleet, full flight simulators as well as modern accommodation, classrooms and on-site restaurants.Explore our global flight schools

-Our EASA fleet spans the United Kingdom, Portugal and New Zealand and comprises over 80 aircraft as well as computer and tablet-based training devices, fixed-base and flight simulators.Learn more about our European Aircraft Fleet
+Our UK CAA & EASA fleet spans the United Kingdom and Portugal which comprises over 80 aircraft as well as computer and tablet-based training devices, fixed-base and flight simulators.Learn more about our training fleet

 Why L3Harris Airline Academy?